jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/3_Optim_Basics.typ

 The
-// is this really called definiteheit of the hessian matrix? definiteheit mentioned in the subfigure titles of @fig_75 refers to definiteheit of the hessian matrix.
-The hessian matrix can be stated mathematicaly as @eq_103
+// is this really called definiteheit of the hessian matrix? definiteheit mentioned in the subfigure titles of @fig_75 refers to definiteheit of the hessian matrix @mdobook.
+The hessian matrix can be stated mathematicaly as @eq_103.
+For an in depth review on the hessian matrix, how its eigenvalues are calculated and which meaining it has readers are referred to literature such as @mdobook @Papageorgiou2015 @Stein2018a.

 #set math.mat(gap: 1.1em)
 $ H(f) = mat(